malabz/HAlign-3/dataset/README.md

 ## Human mitochondrial genomes

 <a href="http://lab.malab.cn/%7Etfr/HAlign3_testdata/mt_genome.tar.xz" download="mt_genome.tar.xz">mt_genome.tar.xz</a> is composed of 672 sequences with the longest length of 16,579 bp and the shortest length of 16,556 bp, which is highly similar to each other  (>99%).
-Use the following command line to uncompress:
 ```
 #download
 wget http://lab.malab.cn/%7Etfr/HAlign3_testdata/mt_genome.tar.xz

 #uncompress
 tar -Jxf mt_genome.tar.xz
 ```